-Generally, your security clearance will remain in effect for as long as you remain employed by a cleared federal agency or contractor and are expected to require access to classified information.
+Your security clearance will remain in effect for as long as you remain employed by a cleared federal agency or contractor and are expected to require access to classified information.
 If you leave active duty or a job which required a security clearance, for example, your clearance will become inactive.
 You may also be obligated to meet certain periodic reinvestigation requirements.
-People with top secret security clearances are reviewed annually and reinvestigated every 5 years, those with a secret clearance are reinvestigated every 10 years, and those with confidential clearance are reinvestigated every 15 years.
+People with top secret security clearances are reviewed annually and reinvestigated every five years, those with a secret clearance are reinvestigated every ten years, and those with confidential clearance are reinvestigated every 15 years.

 Your security clearance may also be affected should you no longer require access to classified information.
 In you remain employed with the same agency or contractor, you may have your clearance administratively downgraded or withdrawn until you may once again require access.
 In these situations, however, your clearance investigation must be current.
 Our legal team can clarify the impact these and other similar situations may have on your clearance should you have any concerns or questions.